-Incorporating these sources of information into the 2021 update to the AB 109 Plan led the CCPAB to add new goals to add to the plan.
 The CCPAB recognized that going forward it is crucial that the following changes be made in developing updates to the AB 109 Implementation Plan:

-- 1. The CCPAB needs to continue to meet regularly to track, follow, and discuss the implementation of the AB 109 Plan. - 2.
-Programs and Agencies that receive funding for AB 109 use evidence-based practices, track data and outcomes, and share this information with the CCPAB so future AB 109 planning can be based on research and data that show what works and what does not for our local population. - 3.
-Improved communication among community and system partners in order to support programs and services that address the needs of the AB 109 population and improve public safety.
+- 1. The CCPAB needs to continue to meet regularly to track, follow, and discuss the implementation of the AB 109 Plan.
+The CCPAB should develop a plan and timeline to review and suggest improvements to each section of the AB 109 Plan throughout the year. - 2.
+The CCPAB needs to begin collecting more data from the programs and agencies that are eligible to receive funding for AB 109.
+The CCPAB desires programs and services to continue using evidence-based practices, track data and outcomes, and share this information with the CCPAB so future AB 109 planning can be based on research and data that show what works and what does not for our local population.
+This includes agency